 Over the years, Syracuse University Library has benefited from many significant donations in the areas of Health and Wellness, including some large and unique collections of cookbooks.

-In the mid 1980s, the cookbook collection was greatly enriched by a generous donation of several hundred cookbooks from Anna Fisher Rush, a 1943 SU graduate.
+- 1980s: the cookbook collection was greatly enriched by a generous donation of several hundred cookbooks from Anna Fisher Rush, a 1943 SU graduate.
 Ms. Rush was the food editor of McCall's Magazine in the 1940s and 1950s.

-In 1993 another interesting collection of mostly ethnic cookbooks was donated to the library by the Small Press Center in New York City.
+- 1993: another interesting collection of mostly ethnic cookbooks was donated to the library by the Small Press Center in New York City.

-In 2011, the library was fortunate to be the recipent of a cookbook collection donation from Joan Green, who resides in Cazenovia.
+- 2011: the library was fortunate to be the recipent of a cookbook collection donation from Joan Green, who resides in Cazenovia.
 The collection is approxmately 900 volumes.
 Many of these cookbooks focus on Chinese and Italian cooking.

-In 2012, a gift of more than 100 cookbooks was received from Ms. C. Jeanette LaClair.
+- 2012: a gift of more than 100 cookbooks was received from Ms. C. Jeanette LaClair.
 Ms. LaClair graduated from SU, earning a BS in Home Economics and a MS in Education.
 Also in 2012, the library added over 400 cookbooks from the collection of Lee Conant.